Our complaints policy

 We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.

 We will then investigate your complaint.
-This will normally involve passing your complaint to our client care partner, Hamish Cameron Blackie, who will review your matter file and speak to the lawyer who acted for you.
+This will normally involve passing your complaint to our client care partner, Andrea Tishler, who will review your matter file and speak to the lawyer who acted for you.

-If you expressed no preference in your original complaint as to how you would like the matter dealt with or you said you would like to have a meeting or a telephone conversation, Hamish will invite you to a meeting or call you to discuss and hopefully resolve your complaint.
-He will do this within 14 days of sending you the acknowledgement letter.
+If you expressed no preference in your original complaint as to how you would like the matter dealt with or you said you would like to have a meeting or a telephone conversation, Andrea will invite you to a meeting or call you to discuss and hopefully resolve your complaint.
+She will do this within 14 days of sending you the acknowledgement letter.

-Within three days of the meeting or telephone call, Hamish will write to you to confirm what took place and any solutions he has agreed with you.
+Within three days of the meeting or telephone call, Andrea will write to you to confirm what took place and any to set out any solutions she has agreed with you.

-If you do not want a meeting or a telephone conversation or a meeting or telephone conversation is not possible, Hamish will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+If you do not want a meeting or a telephone conversation or a meeting or telephone conversation is not possible, Andrea will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

 At this stage, if you are still not satisfied, you should contact us again and we will arrange for someone unconnected with the matter at the firm to review the decision.